 Risala is one of two restaurants at the Taj Umaid Bhawan Palace, a luxury hotel in Jodhpur which is the world’s largest private residency and still home to the Maharaja himself (albeit in a private wing!).
 Risala translates to cavalry, and the restaurant celebrates the famous Jodhpur Lancers.
 This is a relaxed fine-dining experience with both Indian and international dishes.
 It’s worth noting that if you’re not staying at the palace, a cover charge is applicable for dining at Risala.

-Sunset Terrace is the perfect place to watch the sun set over Lake Pichola.
+Sunset Terrace is the perfect place to watch the sunset over Lake Pichola.
 The food isn’t particularly remarkable, but it’s the spectacular view we recommend coming for.
-Once the sun’s gone down, the ambiance gets even more romantic as candles twinkle and the Lake Palace floats on the shimmering waters.
+Once the sun’s gone down, the ambience gets even more romantic as candles twinkle and the Lake Palace floats on the shimmering waters.

 Ambrahi at Amet Haveli, Udaipur

 A favourite of our past guests, Ambrahi is one of Udaipur’s most popular places to eat.
 It’s right on the edge of the lake and offers splendid views of the City Palace to one side, and the Lake Palace on the other.
-It has a casual atmosphere during the day, as the white-linen tables are shaded by huge trees: at night, flickering candles and the floodlit City Palace make for an incredibly romantic experience.
-The service and cuisine is just as good, particularly the tandoori items.
+It has a casual atmosphere during the day, as massive trees shade the white-linen tables.
+At night, flickering candles and the floodlit City Palace make for an incredibly romantic experience.
+The service and cuisine are just as excellent, particularly the tandoori items.

 1559 AD, Udaipur